How to find new books that match your likes and interests

 - One early literacy computer is available for youngsters Monday-Saturday.

-Make a 15- or 30-minute appointment for one of three free slots available noon-1 p.m.
-Tuesdays, Wednesdays and Thursdays.
+Make a 15- to 30-minute appointment for one of three free in-person slots available noon-1 p.m.
+Tuesdays and Thursdays.
 Brad will help one person (or one couple) at a time resolve issues with your computer, smartphone, tablet and other electronic devices.

 Dungeons & Dragons

 Children’s programs on Facebook